Sortelba/sortelba/README.md

     - Select your GitHub repository.

 3.  **Build Settings:**
-    - Netlify will automatically read the `netlify.toml` file.
-You should not need to enter any build settings manually.
-The settings are:
+    - Netlify will automatically detect that you have a `netlify.toml` file and use its settings.
+You shouldn't need to change anything, but for confirmation, the settings should be:
-    - **Build command:** `(set in netlify.toml)`
+      - **Build command:** `npm run build`
-    - **Publish directory:** `(set in netlify.toml)`
+      - **Publish directory:** `dist`
     - Click **"Deploy site"**.

 4.  **Connect Your Domain:**
-    - Once the site is deployed, go to the "Domain settings" for your new site in Netlify.
+    - Once the site is deployed, go to "Domain settings" for your new site in Netlify.
-    - Click "Add a domain" and follow the instructions to connect your `sortelba.de` domain.
-This usually involves changing the nameservers at the place where you bought your domain.
+    - Click "Add a domain" and follow the instructions to connect your domain.

 That's it!
-Every time you push a change to your GitHub repository, Netlify will automatically redeploy your website with the latest updates.
+Every time you push a change to your GitHub repository, Netlify will automatically build and deploy your website with the latest updates.